verida/verida-js/packages/cli-tools/README.md

 ## Config

-See `.env.example` for example configuration that specifies private keys.
+See `sample.env` for example configuration that specifies private keys and other defaults.

 These are only required for some of the commands and private a more secure way of specifying keys instead of via the CLI.